IH-honnette/IH-honnette/README.md

 # Hi there, I'm Ihozo Honnette 👋

--👯 Full-stack developer, BE-heavy <br>
+-👯 Full-stack developer, BE-heavy
--🔭 Cybersecurity enthusiast. <br>
+-🔭 Cybersecurity enthusiast.
--🌱 I’m currently learning Java. <br>
+-🌱 I’m currently learning Java.
 - 📫 How to reach me: ihozohonnette12@gmail.com. <br>
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3✨